-Through this longtime partnership, we transform land—primarily closed landfills, and smaller buffer zones at transfer stations, recycling facilities and other facilities—into certified wildlife habitat.
-79 WHC-certified programs vary in scope from individual species management to large-scale habitat restoration.
+Through this partnership of 20+ years, we transform land—primarily closed landfills and smaller buffer zones at transfer stations, recycling facilities and other facilities—into certified wildlife habitat.
+We currently promote sustainability, wildlife preservation, biodiversity and environmental education at 75 WHC-certified sites across North America.

 These sites are also vital educational spaces that bring science, technology, engineering and mathematics (STEM) to life to teach the next generation about environmental stewardship.
 All acres are overseen by WM employees and volunteers who dedicate their time and expertise to ongoing management and education.
 Through these sites, we teach the fundamentals of protecting habitat, natural ecosystems and biodiversity to neighbors and students who visit and spread the word about the importance of environmental responsibility.
 The programs also show visitors how landfills support their surrounding natural ecosystems.
 WHC recognized our corporate commitment to biodiversity and conservation education by awarding us their 2021 Corporate Conservation Leadership Award.